ilios/user-guide/courses-and-sessions/courses/edit-course.md

 For courses which are given more than once in an academic year, the course name or Course ID should identify this: for example Intersession 1 (2011-12), Intersession 2 (2011-12), Intersession 3 (2011-12), IDS 33A, IDS 33B, etc. Creating multiple instances of a course within an academic year is handled using the [Course Rollover](https://iliosproject.gitbook.io/ilios-user-guide/courses-and-sessions/courses/course-rollover) feature.
 For courses that are given more than once in an academic year, the listings are in chronological order according to start date.

 In order to populate courses with learner groups, the course must first be associated with the desired Program(s), as well as the desired learner cohorts within that program.
 Cohorts are listed by graduation year.
-If you select the program Doctor of Medicine, and its cohort Class of 2015, then the course will now be eligible for population with any learner or learner group from that program / cohort.
+If you select the program Doctor of Medicine - BRIDGES, and its cohort Class of 2027, then the course will now be eligible for population with any learner or learner group from that program / cohort.
 A course may be associated with any number of programs and cohorts, allowing for interdisciplinary courses as well as mixed level courses.
-Only cohorts to which the user is provided access, either by permission granted for school or program access will be available for selection.
-Cohorts previously selected for which a user has no permissions will not be changeable by the user.
-In the example shown on the following page, Doctor of Medicine >> Class of 2017 has been chosen.
-When you are finished, click the green check to return to the Courses and Sessions screen.
+In the example below, Doctor of Medicine >> Class of 2027 has been added to the course.

 #### **Selection Screen (Program Cohort)**